atikahnaz/time-tracking-dashboard-main/README-template.md

 ### What I learned

+1. convert json to javascript object
+  - res.json(): Specific to the Fetch API's Response object.
+  - JSON.parse(): This is a standalone JavaScript function that is used to parse a JSON string into a JavaScript object

+2. document.querySelector and document.querySelectorAll
+  - provide more flexibility and versatility in selecting elements using various types of selectors (class names, IDs, etc.).

 Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: